gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Colin Findlay](https://github.com/silver2k).

+### Support for renaming imported Ant targets

+When [importing an Ant build](userguide/ant.html#N11485) it is now possible to specify an alternative name for tasks that corresponds to the targets of the imported Ant build.
+This can be used to resolve naming collisions between Ant targets and existing Gradle tasks (GRADLE-771).

+To do so, supply a transformer to the [`ant.importBuild()`] method that supplies the alternative name.

+    apply plugin: "java" // adds 'clean' task

+    ant.importBuild("build.xml") {
+        it == "clean" ? "ant-clean" : it
+    }

+The above example avoids a name collision with the clean task.
+See the [section on importing Ant builds in the Gradle Userguide](userguide/ant.html#N11485) for more information.

+This feature was contributed by [Paul Watson](https://github.com/w4tson).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.